Table of Contents Show

 By repair-installing (in-place upgrading) Windows 11/10

 Deploying a repair install would be a more elegant solution (in-place upgrade).
 Because this operation just replaces Windows files, you will be able to maintain all of your files, applications, games, and user settings.
-However, you’ll need to utilise Windows 10/11 installation media that’s compatible.
+However, you’ll need to utilize Windows 10/11 installation media that’s compatible.